Earth Continuity Conductor or Cable (ECC) for EHV Cables

-If both or more than one ends or points of a cable sheath is grounded or earthed, there will be a continuous circulating current in the sheath even in normal loading condition of the cable.
-Due to this induced circulating current in the sheath, there will be a continuous ohmic loss in the cable which makes the cable hot.
-Therefore, the cable gets derated.
-Although, both ends bonding reduces the voltage developed across the cable sheath due to induction, but due to induced current, there will be a derating of the cable.
+When we ground more than one point of a cable sheath, circulating currents flow continuously under normal loading, causing heating and derating.
+Due to this induced circulating current in the sheath, there will be a continuous ohmic loss in the cable, which makes the cable hot.
+Therefore, this causes a derating of the cable.
+Although “both-ends-bonding” reduces the voltage developed across the cable sheath due to induction.
+Although an induced current causes a derating of the cable.

-To overcome this disadvantage of both-end bonding, single-end bonding and cross-end bonding come into picture.
-In single-end bonding, one end of the sheath is in floating condition.
-The floating or open end of the cable sheath may suffer from dangerously high voltage even under normal loading condition.
+To overcome this disadvantage of both-end bonding, single-end bonding and cross-end bonding come into the picture.
+In single-end bonding, one end of the sheath is in a floating condition.
+The floating or open end of the cable sheath may suffer from dangerously high voltage even under normal loading conditions.
 For single-end bonding, the sheath voltage rises as the distance from the earthed end increases.
-The high induced voltage problem, mainly during a faulty condition, may be overcome somewhat by using sheath voltage limiters and earth continuity conductor (cable).
+We can mitigate the high induced voltage, especially during faults, by using sheath voltage limiters and installing an earth continuity conductor.

 Here in this article, we shall discuss the basic theory of earth continuity conductor or cable (ECC).

-The earth continuity cable plays a vital role in both single bonding and cross-bonding systems.
-This is essential to provide a return path to the fault current to the substation earthing system, for functioning of the protective relays.
+The earth continuity cable plays a vital role in both single-bonding and cross-bonding systems.
+This is essential to provide a return path to the fault current to the substation earthing system for the functioning of the protective relays.
 This acts just as the overhead GSS earth wire running through the tip of the towers.

-Suppose there is no ECC used in an underground cable.
-In the event of a fault, the entire fault current shall return through the sheath only, which may cause a significant rise of sheath voltage.
-But if ECC is there, the fault current gets an alternative path to flow towards the substation earthing grid.
-Therefore, the intensity of fault current in the sheath is reduced, thereby reducing voltage rise beyond limits.
-So, it is considered as a backup path for the fault current to return to the source earthing system.
+Suppose we have not used any ECC in an underground cable.
+Then, in the event of a fault, the entire fault current returns through the sheath only.
+This may cause a significant rise in sheath voltage.
+On the other hand, if we have used ECC, the fault current gets an alternative path to flow towards the substation earthing grid.
+Therefore, the intensity of fault current in the sheath decreases, thereby reducing voltage rise beyond limits.
+So, we can consider it as a backup path for the fault current to return to the source earthing system.

 Therefore, in short, we can conclude two main purposes of ECC:

-1. As this conductor provides an extra path to the fault current to return, fault current through the sheath gets reduced, hence the probability of rising dangerously high sheath voltage during fault is minimized.
+1. As this conductor provides an extra path for the fault current to return, the fault current through the sheath decreases.
+Hence, it reduces the probability of rising dangerously high sheath voltage during a fault.
 That means it limits the touch and step voltages.

 2. Like overhead GSS earth wire, it provides a return path to the fault current to reach the substation earthing system for an underground cabling system.